-Soil versus Dirt
+Soil Versus Dirt

 At Jingeri we see soils as the fundamental building block of our production enterprises.
-But it is important to recognise that soils are separate to dirt.
+But it is important to recognize that soils are separate to dirt.
 Dirt is a combination of non-living (abiotic) minerals and particles which act as a substrate.
 Similar to the growing mediums used in hydroponics dirt is merely a place where plants can anchor themselves.
-Soils on the other hand are a living medium and to be highly productive they need to contain millions (possibly billions) of organisms working in symbiosis, so that the minerals, nutrients and trace elements are bioavailable to the plants that rely on this medium for growth.
+Soils on the other hand are a living medium and to be highly productive they need to contain millions (possibly billions) of organisms working in symbiosis, so that the minerals, nutrients and trace elements are bio-available to the plants that rely on this medium for growth.
 The diagram below is a representation of how we at Jingeri see living soils to be structured.
 We believe that the transition zone between the topsoil and the subsoil is one of the most important components of soil structure.
 It is in this zone that the processes of nutrient cycling and mineral cycling meet and where living soils are formed, however if there is reduced biodiversity within the topsoil layer then the process of building topsoil is reduced as well.

-The importance of humus
+The Importance of Humus

-Living soils are critically dependant on a healthy humus layer or ‘O horizon’.
+Living soils are critically dependent on a healthy humus layer or ‘O horizon’.
 The term humus actually refers to the non-living organic material which is produced from the decomposition of dead plant and animal matter.
 Simply put it is the zone where water cycling, nutrient cycling, carbon cycling and terrestrial ecosystems meet and interact.
 It is the zone where dead matter is recycled and made available to living organisms and in my view is where life begins.

 Humus can generally be broken down as follows: around 60% pure carbon (C) and 6% nitrogen (N), the other 34% is made up of other trace elements such as phosphorus (P), magnesium (Mg), Calcium (Ca) and Sulphur (S) as well as course particulates such as sand and clays.
 Depending on the climatic zone and rainfall levels humus will also contain a huge diversity of organisms such as worms, beetles, fungi and bacteria.
 The levels of biodiversity are dependent on temperature, pH and moisture content of the humus layer and soil ecosystems can differ greatly at both the local and landscape scales.
 Biological activity by soil animals, fungi and bacteria will determine the rate of topsoil creation as well as the depth of the topsoil profile.
 The formula is a simple one, the higher the soil biodiversity, the deeper and more nutrient rich the topsoil profile and the greater the capacity for terrestrial plant diversity and growth.